Catherine Zehra Sameh

 2024.
 “Life-Affirming Endurance: Iran’s Long Feminist Struggle,” American Historical Review (forthcoming).

 2024. ”Woman, Life, Freedom: Iran’s Feminist Uprising in Historical and Transnational Perspective,” in Research Handbook on Feminist Political Thought.
 Edited by Mary Caputi and Patricia Moynagh.
-Edward Elger Publishing (forthcoming).
+Northampton: Edward Elger Publishing, 2024.

 2023.
 “What Hungers Call Us Home?
 Engaging Autotheory Through Food,” with Azza Basarudin, Tina Beyene, Elora Chowdhury, Sharmila Lodhia, and Khanum Shaikh, Feminist Studies, Volume 49, Numbers 2-3.